skywind3000/kcp/README.en.md

     ./vcpkg integrate install
     ./vcpkg install kcp

-The kcp port in vcpkg is kept up to date by Microsoft team members and community contributors.
-If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.
+Microsoft team members and community contributors keep the kcp port in vcpkg up to date.
+If the version is outdated, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

 # Basic Usage